Trip Facts

 Day 01: Arrive at Kathmandu airport

-Driving Time: Approx. 30 minutes, depends on traffic
+Driving Time: Approx. 30 minutes, depending on traffic conditions.

 Accommodation: Hotel Tibet or similar